CAEP Accountability Measures - Advanced Level

 Measure 3: Candidate Competency at Program Completion

-The purpose of all certification programs in the College of Education is to develop practicing master teachers, instructional support personnel, and education specialists who more effectively serve students in P-12 settings.
+The College of Education monitors candidate competency from program admission through completion to ensure that candidates have met all required professional standards and are prepared for recommendation for initial certification.
+The purpose of all certification programs is to develop practicing master teachers, instructional support personnel, and education specialists who more effectively serve students in P-12 settings.
 As master teachers, instructional support personnel, and education specialists, they participate as leaders in their schools and contribute to their profession.

 Advanced Programs: State Licensure Exams